 Colorado Open Lands is a 501(c)3 nonprofit land trust that exists to protect Colorado’s land and water resources.
 We work primarily with private landowners to place voluntary agreements called conservation easements on their property.
 Their ranch stays their ranch, their farm stays their farm.
 The process is driven by the wishes of the landowner with the goal of protecting open space, water, and wildlife habitat – forever.

 We believe that the unmatched quality of life that Colorado offers is directly tied to our natural resources.
-With projected growth of over 1 million new residents in the next ten years,* we believe we can preserve that quality of life by protecting the most special places in Colorado while we still have the chance.
+With projected growth of over 2.3 million new residents by 2040,* we believe we can preserve that quality of life by protecting the most special places in Colorado while we still have the chance.